- Visit the magnificent Baroque masterpiece of Château de Vaux-le-Vicomte, the inspiration for the Palace of Versailles

-Explore this extravagant Baroque masterpiece at your own pace, or with an optional audio guide that will fill in every decorative detail of the palace's opulent facade, lavish rooms, formal French gardens and Carriage Museum.
+Explore this extravagant Baroque masterpiece at your own pace, or with an audio guide that will fill in every decorative detail of the palace's opulent facade, lavish rooms, formal French gardens and Carriage Museum.

 Drink in the dramatic views across the gardens from the enormous dome, make some interior design notes in the King’s Room and the Grand Salon, and see where decadent royal banquets were cooked up in the basement kitchens.

 Just try not to imagine what the monthly heating bill must be.

 - The mobile coverage is quite poor, so make sure to download your ticket beforehand

 - Please make sure your phone is fully charged as the staff will be rechecking your ticket at the entrance of the château